-Component Wear limit Action Comments Drill bit (diameter).
-Min.
-6-10 mm (COP 34 4-7 mm) greater than the max. diam. of the cylinder.
+Component Wear limit Action Comments Bit (diameter) Min.
+6-10 mm, greater than the max. diameter of the casing.
 Fit new bit.
 Min. measurement at lower working pressures.
 Max. measurement at higher working pressure.
-Driver chuck (diameter).
-Never less than the diameter of the cylinder.
+Driver chuck (diameter) Never less than the diameter of the cylinder.
+Failure to replace in good time will cause severe wear to hammer cylinder.
+Cylinder (diameter) Lower end 91 mm, upper end 93 mm.
 Replace.
-Failure to replace in good time will cause severe wear to hammer cylinder.
-Cylinder (diameter).
-COP 44 - min.
-89 mm COP 54/54Qm - min.
-111 mm COP 64/64qm - min.
-132 mm Replace.
 Measure the diameter along the full length of the cylinder, with the exception of the outermost 100 mm at each end.
 Risk of fracture.
-Bit bushing (inside diameter).
-COP 64 max.
-87,6 mm Replace.
-Measure the bit bushing at its waist.
-Piston / Cylinder.
-Diametric clearance: max.
-0,20 mm Replace worn parts.
+Piston / Cylinder Diametric clearance: max.
+0,20 mm.
+Replace worn parts.
 Outside diameter of piston should be measured at the sealing surface of the piston.
-Piston / Control tube.
-Diametric clearance: max.
-0,20 mm Replace worn parts.
+Piston / Control tube Diametric clearance: max.
+0,20 mm.
+Replace worn parts.
 Inside diam. of the piston against outside diam. of the control tube.
-Check valve.
-Valve seat worn or damaged.
+Check valve Valve seat worn or damaged.
 Replace worn or damaged parts.
 Tightness of check valve can be tested by pouring a small amount of oil into the valve with the hammer in vertical position.
-Sleeve (flushing valve).
-Worn or damaged.
-Replace.
-Buffer.
-Worn or damaged.
+Exhaust tube Worn or damaged.
 Replace.